RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 - **Format SQL query** add formatting.

 - **Table join rule** allows explicit JOIN or JOIN with sub-queries.

+- **Use custom endpoint URL** - specify this option to define a custom endpoint URL for configuring interaction with OpenAPI.

 ## Receive API key